AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ### Brand

-**Brand validation panel enhancements**.
-The Brand validation panel has been enhanced to improve user experience, including these changes:
+The Brand validation panel was enhanced to improve user experience, including these changes:

 * _Percentage-based validation score_.
 Brand validation now displays brand validation score as a percentage rather than a pass/fail value.